-3. As part of your application for entrance to the school, applicants are must submit a completed Health Declaration letter and Immunization records to the school.
+- As part of your application for entrance to the school, applicants are required to submit a completed Health Declaration letter and Immunization records to the school.
 This information can be acquired from your medical providers, and are required to attest to your physical ability to enter the END Technology program.

-- Applicants whose native language is not English and who have not graduated from American high schools must achieve no less than 550 (paper) or 213 (computer) on the Test of English as a Foreign Language (TOEFL) examination.
+6. American high schools but have a post-secondary degree from American schools, must achieve no less than 550 (paper) or 213 (computer) on the Test of English, as a Foreign Language (TOEFL) examination.

 7. Applicants are required to provide a current certification in cardiopulmonary resuscitation (CPR) from a licensed provider, such as the American Heart Association or American Red Cross, prior to their internship rotations.